Carer’s Credit | Am I eligible?

 You will also need to include either the person’s benefits letter, confirming that they receive one of the eligible benefits, or the completed Carer’s Credit Care Certificate.

-You can apply retrospectively (as in, you cared for someone for a while and want to fill in your NI contributions for that time) but you must do this by the end of the tax year after you finished caring for them at the latest.
+It is also possible to apply retrospectively (as in, you cared for someone for a while and want to fill in your NI contributions for that time) but you must do this by the end of the tax year after you finished caring for them at the latest.

 FAQs